MMK21Hub/News/Contributing.md

 Once the page is fuly updated, schedule the weekly email to send at 12:00 PM UTC.

 Once the email is scheduled, it's time to archive.
-Convert the page to the folllowing formats: Markdown, HTML, RTF, Wikitext and Plain Text.
+Convert the page to the folllowing formats: Markdown, HTML, RTF and Wikitext.
 Then save the outputs to `Archives/<YYYY>/<WW>/<format>.<ext>`.
-Example: `Archives/2020/29/markdown.md` `Archives/2020/29/html.html` `Archives/2020/29/richtext.rtf` `Archives/2020/29/wikitext.txt` `Archives/2020/29/plaintext.txt`.
+Example: `Archives/2020/29/markdown.md` `Archives/2020/29/html.html` `Archives/2020/29/richtext.rtf` `Archives/2020/29/wikitext.txt`.
 Then add a `index.md` in that folder with links to the above files.

 Finally, reset the `Latest/index.md` by replacing it with the [Auto-Updating Page Template](News-Template.md) (`News-Template.md`).
 Comment things out and replace the ❌es as needed.